jupyter-widgets/ipywidgets/README.md

 Learning becomes an immersive, plus fun, experience.
 Researchers can easily see how changing inputs to a model impact the results.
 We hope you will add ipywidgets to your notebooks, and we're here to help you get started.

 ## Features
-A [demonstration notebook](https://github.com/ipython/ipywidgets/blob/master/docs/source/examples/Index.ipynb) provides an overview of the interactive widgets, including:
+A [demonstration notebook](https://github.com/ipython/ipywidgets/blob/master/docs/source/examples/Index.ipynb) provides an overview of the core interactive widgets, including:

 - sliders
 - progress bars